 Can Tooth Decay Kill You?
 Dangers of Neglected Dental Health

-Tooth decay may start as a minor problem, but it can lead to serious health risks if left untreated.
+Tooth decay is often seen as a minor dental problem, but it can lead to serious health complications when left untreated.

-Many people wonder, “Can tooth decay kill you?”
+Many people ask, “Can tooth decay kill you?” especially when severe pain, swelling, or infection begins to develop.

 1. Understanding the Link Between Tooth Decay and Overall Health